Skip to main content

 CAN I ASK FOR MORE TIME?

 Yes, but be prepared to give a reason as to why you need it and how much time you will need.
+You will also want to ask for an extension before your original deadline.
 Employers may not be able to give you more time, so also be prepared to make a decision if extending the offer deadline is not an option.

 You may receive an offer from one company before a preferred company extends an offer.
 Let your first choice know you have received another offer, but that you prefer their opportunity.
 If your first choice company is truly interested in you, they will most likely speed up their process, when possible.
 If this is not possible, or if the company who made the offer is unwilling to extend your deadline, you need to make a thoughtful decision about what to do.
 If you feel unsure, schedule an appointment with a career counselor.